CocoaPods/guides.cocoapods.org/source/using/using-cocoapods.html.md

 ---
 title: Using CocoaPods
-description: Integration instructions and best practices
+description: Integration instructions and best practices.
 order: 1
 ---